-Disclosure Amount Units Direct economic value generated (revenue) 1,539,952,521 PhP Direct economic value distributed: a.
+Disclo sure Amount Units Direct e economic value generated (revenue) 1,539,952,521 PhP Direct economic value distributed: a.
 Operating costs 1,069,804,804 PhP b.
-Employee wages and benefits 230,734,289 PhP c.
+Employee wages and benefits 230,734,289 PhP с.
 Payments to suppliers, other operating costs 494,517,506 Php d.
 Dividends given to stockholders and interest payments PhP to loan providers e.
 Taxes given to government833,692 100,833,692 PhP f.
 Investments to community (e.g. donations, CSR) 885,460 PhP

-What is the impact and where Which stakeholders are Management Approach does it occur?
-What is the affected? organization's involvement in the impact? (shareholders), suppliers, customers, and the community What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+What is the impact and where does it occur?
+What is the organization's involvement in the impact?
+Which stakeholders are affected?
+Management Approach occurs (i.e., primary business operations and/or supply chain) The Company is a publicly listed holding company composed of various subsidiaries and joint venture companies with operations in the distribution of MyPhone mobile phones and modular groups) Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers, and the community What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 As the recovery gains traction with the reopening of the economy, the Company have seen most of its businesses performing better in 2021, the second year into the pandemic, maintaining a successful focus on recurring revenue streams as it managed its business operations with the fundamental business practices which resulted to a strong financial position and allowed for investments into new ventures during the year.
-Operational improvement, cost management and implementation of strict health and safety protocols in the workplace consistent with regulatory standards have influenced approach to Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) sustainability while creating short-term to long-term value for all stakeholders.
+Operational improvement, cost management and implementation of strict health and safety protocols in the workplace consistent with regulatory standards have influenced approach to sustainability while creating short-term to long-term value for all stakeholders.
 With the Company open to new opportunities stirred by impressive resilience the Philippine economy has shown during the pandemic combined with the growth momentum clearly picking up, it is into developing mitigation plans as it navigates the challenges of a recovering economy.
 What are the Risk/s Identified?
 Which stakeholders are affected?
-Management Approach Identify risk/s related to material Directors, employees, The Company and its subsidiaries handled topic of the organization government (and its different trajectories by identifying,
+Management Approach Directors, employees, government (and its The Company and its subsidiaries handled different trajectories by identifying,